To assist clients in meeting their basic needs and to offer support to become socially integrated into South African communities.

-The Scalabrini Welfare team offers assistance to any migrants and refugees.
-Through a process of consultation, the team is able to assist the individual by ensuring that they gain access to basic social services such as medical care, schooling, shelter and assistance with advice/application for voluntary repatriation.
-Issues such as access to SASSA grants or documentation are followed up.
+The Scalabrini Welfare team offers assistance to any migrant and refugee in need.
+Through a process of consultation, the team is able to assist individuals to access basic services such as medical care, schooling, shelter, South African Social Grants (SASSA grants) and assistance with advice/application for voluntary repatriation.
+Services include home visits to the homes of our most vulnerable clients.

-The desk also manages a limited direct assistance programme which offers specific support to emergency and special cases in the form of free clothing and/or access to other material assistance.
+The desk also manages a limited assistance programme which offers direct support to emergency and special cases.

-Scalabrini Centre believes that a sense of well-being is essential to achieving a sustainable livelihood.
-Welfare clients must demonstrate a willingness to work alongside the Welfare team, supporting the change in their own life circumstances.
+Scalabrini Centre believes that an individual’s sense of well-being is essential to achieving personal financial sustainability.
+Welfare clients must demonstrate a willingness to work alongside the Welfare team, by supporting change in their own life circumstances.

-The Welfare Desk consults with clients Monday to Friday from 9:00 to 13:00, and in the afternoon per appointment.
+The Welfare Desk consults with clients Monday to Friday from 9:00 to 12:00, and in the afternoon by appointment.